kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

         // Used is the current observed total usage of the resource in the namespace
         // +optional
         Used ResourceList
-+       // ClassResources contains the enforced set of available class resources.
++       // QoSResources contains the enforced set of available class resources.
-+       // +featureGate=ClassResources
++       // +featureGate=QoSResources
 +       // +optional
-+       ClassResources ClassResourceQuota
++       QoSResources QoSResourceQuota
  }